 A simple and light noodle salad with an addictive mix of spicy, sweet, sour, and salty flavours.
 Perfect for hot humid days!
 The dish traditionally contains fish sauce, but again, you can use the translation sheet to ask for it without.
 Soy sauce, chilli, lime juice and brown sugar are combined and then tossed with the noodles, cabbage, and mint.
 Not forgetting the peanut garnish!

 10. Kho Manor Nung To Hu

-Sweet flavours are mixed with savoury in this super delicious tasting concoction!
+Sweet flavors are mixed with savory in this super delicious tasting concoction!
 Fresh pineapple is caramelised in sugar and then combined together with fried tofu, garlic, soy sauce, and scallions.
 Simple but decadent!
-I always felt like I was indulging when ordering this mouth watering dish.
+I always felt like I was indulging when ordering this mouth-watering dish.